rust-lang/book/second-edition/src/ch10-00-generics.md

 1. We noticed there was duplicate code.
 2. We extracted the duplicate code into the body of the function, and specified the inputs and return values of that code in the function signature.
-3. We replaced the two concrete places that had the duplicated code to call the function instead.
+3. We updated the two places that had the duplicated code to call the function instead.

 We can use these same steps with generics to reduce code duplication in different ways in different scenarios.
 In the same way that the function body